The application period for Alaska organizations interested in hosting a fishing fellow in 2018-2019 is now open!

 How can fellows stay engaged after their fellowship ends?

 The Young Fishing Fellows Program was created in the spirit of AMCC’s broader work to support the next generation of community-based fishermen in Alaska.
 The program is tied closely to the Alaska Young Fishermen’s Network (AYFN).
 Both initiatives work to connect young fishermen to each other, to strong mentors and to the resources they need to be successful.
 The AYFN is the vehicle which supports the continued engagement and growth of fellows after fellowships end.
 You can learn more about AYFN or join the network here.

 How do I apply for a fellowship?

-- Applications will be accepted through AMCC’s online system beginning in March.
+- Applications from potential host organizations for 2018 will be accepted through AMCC’s online system beginning in mid-December 2017.

 - If you are unable to submit an application online or prefer another format please contact firstname.lastname@example.org.